junclemente/ads507-finalproject/README.md

 More information for this APIs can be found at the [Washington State Department of Transportation https://wsdot.wa.gov/traffic/api/](https://wsdot.wa.gov/traffic/api/) website.

+## Credentials

+Access code to retrieve data from the APIs is required.
+To ensure privacy and prevent abuse, the credentials for this project have been stored in a `.env` file.
+To use the code provided in this project, a `.env` file must be created in the root folder of the project.
+The `.env` variables must then be uploaded into the environment.
+This can be done using the `dotenv` Python library.

 # Project Intro / Objective

 The objective of this project is to use highway and travel information from the state of Washington to create a dashboard of highway alerts, weather information and travel times.
 This dashboard will connect to a mysql database.
 The mysql database connects to the Department of Transportation’s information via rest API and can be used to help end users make travel plans in Washington State.